nmshd/documentation/_docs_use-cases/use-case-transport-load-token-created-by-others.md

 - The Token does not exist.
 - The Token is expired.
 - The Token is personalized to a different [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) via the property `forIdentity` of the Token.
+- No `password` or an incorrect `password` was entered in case of a password protected Token.